xAPI-vle/moodle-logstore_xapi/docs/readme.md

 4. The Translator translates expanded events to xAPI recipe options.
 5. The plugin passes the translated events from step 4 to the Emitter.
 6. The Emitter constructs the translated events as xAPI statements and emits them to the [configured LRS](installation.md#configuration).

+These parts have been separated into their own repositories to improve their reusability since these parts will be used in other projects.